core-interaction/core-interaction.github.io/topic/css/index.md

 This allows you to quickly set some properties globally, without having many brittle/redundant rules, as we did before:

-{% include figure.html src='/example/inheritance/demo' height='16em' %}

-All the children inherit the `body` styles.
-Ah, finally, `sans-serif`.
+{% include figure.html src='/example/inheritance/demo' caption='All the children inherit the `body` styles.
+Ah, finally, `sans-serif`.' height='16em' %}